Refer with confidence.

 - "I understand everything about why I'm this way.
 I just can't change how it feels."

-What Sexological Bodywork®.
+What Sexological Bodywork® is.

 Sexological Bodywork® is a trauma-informed, consent-based, and ethically scoped somatic modality that supports clients in reconnecting with their bodies, their genitals, their pleasure, their boundaries, and their somatic responses — all in service of healing, integration, and agency.